Snowflake-Labs/sfquickstarts/site/sfguides/src/data-lake-using-apache-iceberg-with-snowflake-and-aws-glue/data-lake-using-apache-iceberg-with-snowflake-and-aws-glue.md

 Duration: 4

-`In this step we will use the integrations with S3 adn Glue to create an Iceberg table object refering the Quotes Iceberg table.
+In this step we will use the integrations with S3 adn Glue to create an Iceberg table object refering the Quotes Iceberg table.
 THat will be used for analysis with the internal Customer and Policy tables.
-We will then create an aggregate table written in Iceberg format on S3 and use Snowflake to query it`
+We will then create an aggregate table written in Iceberg format on S3 and use Snowflake to query it.

 We can now create an Iceberg table by referencing the Glue catalog.
 We simply execute the command below.
 Line 80 to 83.